-The VOL button adjusts the volume up (♠) or down (♥).
+The VOL button adjusts the volume up (▲) or down (▼).
 Press the top or bottom of the button, hold it until the desired volume is reached, then release it.

 The MODE button changes the mode.
-Pressing the button repeatedly selects FM1, FM2, AM, or disc (if a disc(s) is loaded).
+Pressing the button repeatedly selects FM1, FM2, AM, disc (if a disc(s) is loaded) or AUX (if an appropriate audio unit is connected).
 On models with XM Radio, you can also select XM1 and XM2.